tensorflow/tensorflow/CONTRIBUTING.md

 *   Include unit tests when you contribute new features, as they help to a) prove that your code works correctly, and b) guard against future breaking changes to lower the maintenance cost.
-*   Bug fixes also generally require unit tests, because the presence of bugs usually indicates insufficient test coverage.
+*   Bug fixes also generally require unit tests because the presence of bugs usually indicates insufficient test coverage.
 *   Keep API compatibility in mind when you change code in core TensorFlow, e.g., code in